 Dr. Daniel Grace (NPA; Toronto) is a mixed methods researcher, a CRC in Sexual and Gender Minority Health, Director of the Centre for Sexual and Gender Minority Health, Associate Professor at the Dalla Lana School of Public Health, University of Toronto, and CTN Investigator.

-Dr. Trevor A. Hart (Toronto site co-PI), Chair in Gay and Bisexual Men’s Health at Ryerson and CTN Co-Lead of the Prevention Core, is an expert on infectious disease behaviours and survey methodology.
+Dr. Trevor A. Hart (Toronto site co-PI), Chair in Gay and Bisexual Men’s Health at Toronto Metropolitan University and CTN Co-Lead of the Prevention Core, is an expert on infectious disease behaviours and survey methodology.

 Dr. Joseph Cox (NPI of Engage Cohort Study (ECS); Montreal co-PI) is a Public Health Physician, Associate Professor in Epidemiology at McGill, and a CTN Investigator.